saasbook/AV102/transcripts/week2/overview_distributed_software_development.md

 Thus this week is a bit of a refresher in some ways.
 Next week we'll connect up more strongly to team practices.

-Although as we go through I will do my best to mention the connections each tool or concepet has to distributed team management
+Although as we go through I will do my best to mention the connections each tool or concept has to distributed team management

 [NEXT SLIDE]